janli11/QuantumNetworkGlobalPolicyWithCC/README.md

 #### Quantum Network Simulator and Markov Decision process environment

-The source code is divided into two parts.
+The 'qnetcc' package is divided into two parts.
 The first part, 'environments', contains all of the necessary code to construct our gynamsium (https://gymnasium.farama.org/) enviroment.
 The second part 'train_and_sim' contains all of the necessary code to train our agent on the gymnasium environment and to simulate the trained agent as well as some fixed policies.
 For the training of the agent, we are using 'PPO' from Stable-Baselines3 (https://stable-baselines3.readthedocs.io/en/master/)

 The `environments` package is divided into several modules as follows:
 - ActionSpace.py